-A 4T score of 0 to 3 points means a HIT is unlikely, and heparin therapy may continue while the clinician looks for other causes of thrombocytopenia.
+A 4T score of 0 to 3 points means HIT is unlikely, and heparin therapy may continue while the clinician looks for other causes of thrombocytopenia.
 A score of 4 to 5 corresponds to intermediate probability and a score of 6 to 8 means high probability.
 All forms of heparin, including line flushes, should be immediately discontinued and treatment with an alternative anticoagulant should be pursued in any patient who scores 4 or more.
-In addition, the clinical diagnosis with the 4T score should be confirmed with the PF4 ELISA and the Serotonin Release Assay (SRA).
+Also, the clinical diagnosis with the 4T score should be confirmed with the PF4 ELISA and the Serotonin Release Assay (SRA).

 Thus, if the PF4 ELISA is positive, the result should be confirmed with the SRA, the gold standard test for confirming HIT with high sensitivity and specificity.
 Unlike ELISA, which detects the presence of antibodies, the SRA is a functional test, which detects the activation of platelets in the presence of antibodies.
 A donor platelet that becomes activated in the presence of heparin and a sample of the patient's blood (containing IgG) will release serotonin.
-A positive SRA confirms the diagnosis of HIT, and a negative SRA rules out HIT, even in the setting of a positive ELISA.
+A positive SRA confirms the diagnosis of HIT, and negative SRA rules out HIT, even in the setting of a positive ELISA.

 Argatroban and bivalirudin have a short duration of action and are a good option for critically ill patients, patients who are at increased risk of bleeding, or patients who might require an urgent procedure.
 Argatroban is a direct thrombin inhibitor that does not interact with PF4 or heparin-induced antibodies.
-Argatroban has a short half-life of about 50 minutes; it is given as a continuous infusion without a bolus to achieve aPTT 1.5 – 3 x baseline value.
-This drug is hepatically metabolized and requires adjustment to the starting rate in patients with hepatic dysfunction, heart failure and/or multi-organ failure.
+Argatroban has a short half-life of 39 - 51 minutes.
+It is given as a continuous infusion without a bolus to achieve aPTT 1.5 – 3 x baseline value.
+This drug is hepatically metabolized and requires a lower starting rate and more frequent aPTT monitoring in patients with hepatic dysfunction, heart failure and/or multi-organ failure.
 Argatroban can profoundly increase INR; however, no therapeutic range for INR has been established for patients on argatroban.
 This is a false INR elevation due to the drug’s reaction with the thromboplastin reagent and therefore, does not relate to bleeding risk.
 Argatroban’s effect on the INR must be considered, and a specific protocol must be followed when bridging back to warfarin because of the additive effect of the two drugs on INR.

 Other conditions to be considered on the differential when diagnosing HIT include, but are not limited to: type I HIT (HAT), disseminated intravascular coagulation (DIC), liver disease, bleeding, hemodilution, Immune thrombocytopenia (ITP), myelosuppression, as well as other drug-induced causes.